francisvalguedes/bank_marketing_mlp/README.md

 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

 ## Machine Learning Model
-The machine learning model implemented for prediction is the Decision Tree and is described in the link: [Model Cards](https://github.com/francisvalguedes/bank_marketing_mlp/tree/master/model).
+The machine learning model implemented for prediction is the Multilayer Perceptron (MLP) Neural Network  and is described in the link: [Model Cards](https://github.com/francisvalguedes/bank_marketing_mlp/tree/master/model).

 ## Workflow